MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-datacenter-integration.md

 ## Backup and disaster recovery

 Planning for backup and disaster recovery involves planning for both the underlying Azure Stack infrastructure that hosts IaaS VMs and PaaS services, and for tenant apps and data.
-You must plan for these things separately.
+Plan for these things separately.

 ### Protect infrastructure components

 You can [back up Azure Stack](azure-stack-backup-back-up-azure-stack.md) infrastructure components to an SMB share that you specify:

 - You'll need an external SMB file share on an existing Windows-based file server or a third-party device.
 - Use this same share for the backup of network switches and the hardware lifecycle host.
-Your OEM hardware vendor will help provide guidance for backup and restore of these components as these are external to Azure Stack.
+Your OEM hardware vendor will help provide guidance for backup and restore of these components because these are external to Azure Stack.
 You're responsible for running the backup workflows based on the OEM vendor's recommendation.

-If catastrophic data loss occurs, you can use the infrastructure backup to reseed deployment data such as deployment inputs and identifiers, service accounts, CA root certificate, federated resources (in disconnected deployments), plans, offers, subscriptions, quotas, RBAC policy and role assignments, and Key Vault secrets.
+If catastrophic data loss occurs, you can use the infrastructure backup to reseed deployment data such as:

+- Deployment inputs and identifiers
+- Service accounts
+- CA root certificate
+- fFederated resources (in disconnected deployments)
+- Plans, offers, subscriptions, and quotas
+- RBAC policy and role assignments
+- Key Vault secrets

 ### Protect tenant apps on IaaS VMs

 Azure Stack doesn't back up tenant apps and data.
 You must plan for backup and disaster recovery protection to a target external to Azure Stack.
 Tenant protection is a tenant-driven activity.
 For IaaS VMs, tenants can use in-guest technologies to protect file folders, app data, and system state.
 However, as an enterprise or service provider, you may want to offer a backup and recovery solution in the same datacenter or externally in a cloud.

 To back up Linux or Windows IaaS VMs, you must use backup products with access to the guest operating system to protect file, folder, operating system state, and app data.
 You can use Azure Backup, System Center Data Center Protection Manager, or supported third-party products.

-To replicate data to a secondary location and orchestrate application failover if a disaster occurs, you can use Azure Site Recovery, or supported third-party products.
+To replicate data to a secondary location and orchestrate application failover if a disaster occurs, you can use Azure Site Recovery or supported third-party products.
 Also, apps that support native replication, like Microsoft SQL Server, can replicate data to another location where the app is running.

 ## Learn more